Researcher Mobility Awards – Call for applications

 For any questions or concerns, please email epic@utoronto.ca with “Researcher Mobility Award” in the subject line.

-Please download and complete the PDF application form with information about yourself, your supervisor and your research project.
-You will also be asked to provide details about your proposed travel including the name and location of the host/collaborating institute and information about your host/collaborating supervisor.
+Please download and complete the PDF application form with information about yourself, your supervisor, your co-supervisor (if applicable) and your research project.
+You will also be asked to provide details about your proposed travel including the dates, name and location of the host/collaborating institute and information about your host/collaborating supervisor.

-Proposal (maximum 500 words): Describe your research project and the research activities you intend to undertake at the host institution.
-Please also include a description of how the proposed field work or research experience relate to your research and of the potential benefits you will gain from the experience.
+Project description (maximum 500 words): Describe your research project and the research activities you intend to undertake at the host institution.
+Please also include a description of how the proposed field work or research experience relates to your research and of the potential benefits you will gain from the experience.
 Include a description of how you will share the knowledge and expertise you gained with other members of the EPIC community.

 Primary supervisor letter (maximum one page): Provide a letter from your primary supervisor detailing their support for your research travel period, their connection to collaborators at the host institution/organization and confirming that your proposed research aligns with your thesis project.